Why you shouldn't use the load state feature

 If you use the load state feature expect to have issues of cheevos not triggering when they are expected to trigger.

-Here we'll try to explain for those who don't know the details of achievements development why this kind of issue happen.
+Here we'll try to explain to those who don't know the details of achievements development why this kind of issue happens.

 Basic concept behind an achievementlink

 Technically an achievement is a group of conditions that must be met in a particular frame of the video game.